brianboyko/constitution-of-the-united-states-rewrite/articles/legislature-1.md

 All of the legislative powers granted by this Constitution will be vested in a Congress of the United States, which will consist of a Senate, a House of Representatives, and an Assembly of Citizens.

+The House of Representatives and Senate shall assemble at least once in every year, and such meetings shall begin at noon on the third day of January, unless Congress, by law, appoint a different day.

 ## Section 2 -- the House of Representatives

 The House of Representatives shall be composed of Members chosen every third year by the total population of the United States of America.